Like ToolFern? Prefer us as your source on Google →

 or click to browse

-cropped on your device · nothing is uploaded
+cropped on your device

 How to crop an image online

-1. Add your image — drag and drop it onto the box, click to browse, or paste it from your clipboard.
+1. Add your image, drag and drop it onto the box, click to browse, or paste it from your clipboard.
 It is decoded instantly on your device.

-2. Choose an aspect ratio — leave it on Free to crop to any shape, or lock the box to 1:1, 4:3, 16:9, 3:2 or 2:3 for profile pictures, thumbnails, banners and prints.
+3. Choose an aspect ratio, leave it on Free to crop to any shape, or lock the box to 1:1, 4:3, 16:9, 3:2 or 2:3 for profile pictures, thumbnails, banners and prints.
+Circle crops always use a square selection, so the ratio lock is disabled while Circle is selected.

 Pick the right aspect ratio